frovedis/frovedis/doc/manual/python/ml/linear_svc.md

 train the model first.

 __Return Value__
-It returns ‘True’, if the model is already fitted otherwise, it returns ‘False’.
+It returns 'True', if the model is already fitted otherwise, it returns 'False'.

 # SEE ALSO
-logistic_regression, dvector, crs_matrix
+logistic_regression, dvector, crs_matrix, fm_classifier, decision_tree_classifier